-- (d) After coughing or sneezing using a handkerchief or disposable tissue, using tobacco, eating or drinking. - 810.2 HEALTH AND SANITATION
+(d) After coughing or sneezing using a handkerchief or disposable tissue, using tobacco, eating, or drinking

+810.2 - HEALTH AND SANITATION

-Employees must wear clean clothing and uniforms at all times.
+Employees must always wear clean clothing and uniforms.
 All employees will wear gloves during the preparation and service of meals.
 Employees must wash their hands before handling or serving inmate meals, immediately after using toilet facilities, and at other times as necessary to prevent contamination of food or utensils.
 Since the plastic cover is not removed from the food, hair restraints are not required for food handlers.

-The Burbank Police Department building and Jail are "no smoking" facilities.
-In addition, no tobacco products in any form are allowed in any area where food is prepared, served or stored, or utensils are cleaned or stored.
+The Burbank Police Department building, and Jail are "no smoking" facilities.
+In addition, no tobacco products in any form are allowed in any area where food is prepared, served, or stored, or utensils are cleaned or stored.